 Odd Girl Out, Lifetime

-Amazon Instant Video; IMDb; Lifetime (archive); TV.com; TV Tango; TV Tropes; Wikipedia
+Amazon; IMDb; Lifetime (archived); TV.com; TV Tango; TV Tropes; Wikipedia

 Well, I don't think any of Nessa's friends believed her.
 They started spreading all kinds of lies about her, even got Tony mad at her I guess, and she was pretty much out of the group.
 Though Stacey still acted like she was Nessa's friend, but that mainly was to keep setting her up for more humiliations.
 And they started a "hating Vanessa" website, and sent nasty IMs to her, and stuff.
 They all pretty well shattered her self-image and made her completely miserable.
 There was, however, one girl, Emily, who became Nessa's friend.
 And Nessa's mom kept trying to help, when she learned what was going on, but Nessa didn't want her help.
 And Stacey...
 I dunno, throughout the film I felt like Nikki was the really evil girl, whereas I thought it seemed that Stacey actually did want to be Nessa's friend, and hated being a part of all this... but, she never really quit joining in on all the mean things the girls were doing.